CloudMyn/Exaflorer/README.md

 # Exaflorer - a filemanager created using flutter

-> this project might be discontinue in the future, cause by the lack of feature to gain a native permission related I/O in mountable storage such as SDcard and Flashdisk

 **Exaflorer** merupakan aplikasi filemanager yang dibuat menggunakan framework [flutter](www.flutter.com)

 <img src="screens/screen.png" />